 Equity crowdfunding enables millions of people to invest in Startups for potential gains if the Startup succeeds.
 Startup investing is risky, and it’s important to conduct your due diligence to ensure each investment fits with your strategy.
 Learn more about equity crowdfunding here.

-Investors on the Fundify platform can access comments made by Fundify Industry Experts who have reviewed qualified Startups.
+Investors on the Fundify platform can access comments made by Fundify Industry Experts.
 When available, those comments and detailed Startup information are accessible on the company’s offering pages on Fundify.

 Explore the Fundify Marketplace to search for opportunities that you may meet your criteria as you consider these seven questions.